pixelpicosean/lesser-panda-ninja/README.md

 # Ninja Physics

-Ninja Physics is a physics plugin for LesserPanda engine, and is inspired by [articles](http://www.metanetsoftware.com/technique/tutorialA.html) of Metanet Software.
+Ninja Physics is an advanced physics module for lesser-panda engine, and is inspired by [articles](http://www.metanetsoftware.com/technique/tutorialA.html) of Metanet Software.

 ## Features